ly3too/java-jna-jni/README.md

 A simple speed comparison between JNA and JNI in this project shows that JNA is about 10 times slower than the JNI counterpart.

 Native sub-project is built using cmake.
 And dependencies added accordingly.
+Cmake is still the most convenient way to build native C/C++ project.

 ## build and run